 Simon’s extensive international experience in corporate investigations includes significant Employee Misconduct, Fraud, Bribery, Corruption, Antitrust & Competition, AML, Sanctions, Market Abuse and commensurate preventative/remedial measures.
 His 30 years of expertise in major investigation management, covert and overt intelligence gathering, relationship and stakeholder management, Ethics / Compliance / Integrity related investigations and reviews demonstrate his proven ability to facilitate consensus through negotiation and collaborate with senior management across all geographies.

-Rachel is a former Big Four professional services partner with over 25 years’ experience in the Financial Services sector.
+Rachel Sexton is head of the UK Ashurst Risk Advisory practice.
+She is a former Big Four professional services partner with over 25 years’ experience in the Financial Services sector.
 She has led a number of large, complex fraud, money laundering, bribery and corruption, cross-border tax, mis-selling, economic sanctions and other financial crime investigations and regulatory enforcements.
 Rachel started her career as an auditor and has audited the financial statements and internal controls at a wide range of businesses.
 Rachel has a BSc (Hons) in Business Administration with Accountancy concentration from California State University Northridge.
 She is a US-qualified Certified Public Accountant (CPA) (State of California) and a member of the American Institute of Certified Public Accountants (AICPA) and Association of Certified Fraud Examiners (ACFE).
 She has earned post-graduate Diplomas in Anti-Money Laundering and Financial Crime Prevention from the International Compliance Association.
 She earned the EY Sustainable Finance Programme certificate at INSEAD in 2022.
 She is a Board Trustee of the Fraud Advisory Panel and JUSTICE.

 Steve served 20 years in UK law enforcement investigating economic crime specialising in the pro-active investigation of Banking Fraud, Bribery & Corruption, Whistleblowing and Money Laundering.
 This was followed by 6 years at Citigroup Inc. as EMEA Regional Director of Investigations, and 8 years as Barclays Bank Plc, Global Head of Investigations for Investment Banking & Wealth Management.
 Currently Head of Fraud & Investigations in Group Compliance at Lombard Odier, based in Geneva.
 To date, 40 years of international economic crime experience in both a law enforcement and corporate environment.